lordoetl/Classroom_norms/00-Flight-Manual/01-Welcome.md

 # Flight Manual

-Welcome to University of California's Data Analytics and Visualization Bootcamp!
+Welcome to University of California - Irvine's Data Analytics and Visualization Bootcamp!

 ## About Flight Manual